Robinpig/Note/docs/CS/Algorithms/LSM.md

 ### Merge Operations

 Merge operations are critical to the performance of LSM-trees and must therefore be carefully implemented.
-Moreover, merge operations can have nega- tive impacts on the system, including buffer cache misses after merges and write stalls during large merges.
+Moreover, merge operations can have negative impacts on the system, including buffer cache misses after merges and write stalls during large merges.
-Several improvements have been proposed to optimize merge oper- ations to address these problems.
+Several improvements have been proposed to optimize merge operations to address these problems.

+Next we review some existing work that improves the implementation of merge operations, including improving merge performance, minimizing buffer cache misses, and eliminating write stalls.

+### Hardware

-Hardware.
-In order to maximize performance, LSM- trees must be carefully implemented to fully utilize the un- derling hardware platforms.
+In order to maximize performance, LSM-trees must be carefully implemented to fully utilize the un- derling hardware platforms.
 The original LSM-tree has been designed for hard disks, with the goal being reducing ran- dom I/Os.
-In recent years, new hardware platforms have pre- sented new opportunities for database systems to achieve better performance.
+In recent years, new hardware platforms have presented new opportunities for database systems to achieve better performance.
 A significant body of recent research has been devoted to improving LSM-trees to fully exploit the underling hardware platforms, including large memory, multi-core, SSD/NVM, and native storage.

-Special Workloads.
-In addition to hardware opportu- nities, certain special workloads can also be considered to achieve better performance in those use cases.
-In this case, the basic LSM-tree implementation must be adapted and customized to exploit the unique characteristics exhibited by these special workloads.

-Auto-Tuning.
-Based on the RUM conjecture, no ac- cess method can be read-optimal, write-optimal, and space- optimal at the same time.
-The tunability of LSM-trees is a promising solution to achieve optimal trade-offs for a given workload.
-However, LSM-trees can be hard to tune because of too many tuning knobs, such as memory allocation, merge policy, size ratio, etc.
-To address this issue, several auto- tuning techniques have been proposed in the literature.

-Secondary Indexing.
-A given LSM-tree only provides a simple key-value interface.
-To support the efficient processing of queries on non-key attributes, secondary indexes must be maintained.
-One issue in this area is how to maintain a set of related secondary indexes efficiently with a small overhead on write performance.
-Various LSM-based secondary indexing structures and techniques have been designed and evaluated as well.

-There are two well-known optimizations that are used by most LSM-tree implementations today.

-### Hardware

 #### Wisckey